Lukas-Bohez/SportScore-/README.md

 ## ⚠️ IMPORTANT: Admin Password
 **Admin Password: `admin123`**

-Use this password to access the admin interface at `http://localhost:3000/startscreen.html`
+Use this password to access the start screen at `http://localhost:3000/startscreen.html`

 ---